In my view there are 3 essential criteria and 3 simple questions that are necessary to get you started on any programme of change.

 This intelligence has been referred to as ‘SQ’ or Spiritual Quotient, as featured in Stephen Covey’s ‘The 8th Habit’ and ‘SQ – The Ultimate Intelligence” by Dana Zohar & Ian Marshall.
 It is this intelligence that helps you to expand beyond many of your current limitations, develop a greater sense of meaning and purpose, and realise a more powerful connection with the world around you.
 Developing SQ can help you tap into an unlimited source of energy, which can make everything flow more easily and effortlessly.
 As you become more adept with SQ, it is important to integrate it with your other innate intelligences (PQ, IQ and EQ) and find a way to achieve real balance and harmony.

-The Big Change programme, which is applicable for personal and business use, actively encourages you to tap into all four intelligences, enabling you to find insight, wisdom and compassion during periods of transition.
+The Change Equation programme, which is applicable for personal and business use, actively encourages you to tap into all four intelligences, enabling you to find insight, wisdom and compassion during periods of transition.

 In exploring your unique ‘you-ness’, Insights Discovery is a fantastic tool that can give you an insight into your personal strengths and weaknesses.